solidusio/solidus_dev_support/README.md

 ### Release management

-By installing solidus_extension_dev_tools, you also get [`gem release`](https://github.com/svenfuchs/gem-release), which you can use to automatically manage releases for your gem.
+By installing solidus_dev_support, you also get
+[`gem release`](https://github.com/svenfuchs/gem-release), which you can use to automatically manage releases for your gem.